ZTurtle/WebDev/README.md

 - Registration is fully developed in the back-end.
 Will take users to homepage (`home.php`) after registering, which is not yet implemented.
 - Added a bunch of folders and files I needed for registration/login implementation
 - Reorganized the Directory:
-  - Anything not that will not be part of the htdocs XAAMP file should be put in the ProjectDocs folder
+  - Anything that will not be part of the htdocs XAAMP file should be put in the ProjectDocs folder
   - The WebDevProject folder should **only have things that are actually gonna be part of our web application**
 - Will be making branch moving forward to finish the login implementation
 - Added `.gitignore` file because I needed it for my macOS when working with Git in VSCode